Big Four Bridge: Rail operation

-On September 12, 1905, the first interurban crossed the Big Four Bridge.
-On January 14, 1918, two interurbans collided on the Big Four Bridge at 5:30 PM in a blinding snowstorm, killing three passengers (Thomas Alvey, George Greenwald, and Leo Hagan), and injuring twenty aboard.

-Due to the increasing weight of the rail traffic, contracts were finalized in June 1928 to build a bigger Big Four Bridge, which opened on June 25, 1929.
-The new Big Four Bridge was built on the piers of the old bridge, a "novel building process", as it sped up the time necessary to build the new bridge; the old one served to reinforce the new one as it was being built.
-The old piers would still be used, but the falsework was entirely removed.
-During construction, the Big Four Bridge's usual rail traffic was routed over the Kentucky & Indiana Terminal Bridge.
-The interurbans that used the Big Four Bridge would instead disembark at Sellersburg, Indiana, and have the passengers board buses into Louisville for the duration of the Big Four's reconstruction.

-Adjacent Highway Bridge

-In 1961 the John F. Kennedy Memorial Bridge was built to carry I-65 over the Ohio River.
-Because of the location of the Big Four Bridge and the growth of the Kennedy Interchange, the interchange had to avoid the columns that were on the approach to the bridge, causing the interchange to have several two-lane ramps rather than a single stretch of highway, and helped earn the nickname Spaghetti Junction.
+Interurbans ceased running in 1939.
+During the 1961 construction of the John F. Kennedy Memorial Bridge, because of the location of the Big Four Bridge and the growth of the Kennedy Interchange, the interchange had to avoid the columns that were on the approach to the bridge, causing the interchange to have several two-lane ramps rather than a single stretch of highway, and helped earn the nickname Spaghetti Junction.

-Ownership

 In 1988 Oscar Arias, President of Costa Rica, contacted Louisville mayor Jerry Abramson to inquire about buying the bridge to dismantle it and reassemble in Costa Rica, as he believed it would be cheaper to import the bridge than build a new one.
 At the time the city did not actually own the bridge, and the plan never went through.

-Post-railway use
+Abandonment

 The Big Four Bridge fell into disuse after the Big Four Railroad's parent company, the New York Central Railroad, was merged into the Penn Central in 1968.
 The last train ran across the bridge on March 10, 1968.
 The Big Four Bridge's former traffic was then routed over Louisville's Fourteenth Street Bridge.
-From July 26, 1974, to January 1975, both approach spans were removed by the Detzel Construction Company of Cincinnati, Ohio and were sold for scrap.
+From July 26, 1974, to January 1975, both approach spans were removed by the Detzel Construction Company of Cincinnati, Ohio, and were sold for scrap.
 As a result, the Big Four Bridge became the first Louisville bridge to fall out of use, and gained the nickname "Bridge That Goes Nowhere".

-During the 1970s and 1980s, local radio station WLRS-102 FM lit up the Big Four Bridge as part of their "Bridge the Gap" Christmas promotion, which was used as a fund raiser for needy local families.
+During the 1970s and 1980s, local radio station WLRS-FM lit up the Big Four Bridge as part of their "Bridge the Gap" Christmas promotion, which was used as a fund raiser for needy local families.
 Some of the lights spelled out "LRS 102".